DerekRies/DerekRies.github.io/resume.md

 <br>
 **Sr. Software Engineer**
 <br>
-- Lead development of a performance-oriented Geospatial Querying, Visualization, and Analysis tool.
-Allowed users to plugin their own data sources, dynamically style maps on the properties of the data, and surface contextually important analytical information for decision making.
+Lead the development of several web application projects, most notably, a client-heavy geospatial search, visualization and analysis tool that allows users to dynamically style large datasets.
+Built using TypeScript, Protocol Buffers, and WebGL.

+ - Also lead the development of implementing a shared component library through Storybook to build out more consistent looking applications faster and easier.
-- Lead shift to Typescript and formalizing existing API's with OpenAPI.
+ - Lead shift to Typescript and formalizing existing API’s with OpenAPI.
 Also developed tooling to generate Types, Runtime Validation, and Network Client code for Typescript from the OpenAPI Specification.
  - Developed a tool for labeling training data for ML Models and then validating the resulting classified data.

 2015 - Current.
 Self Employed
 <br>